Velatryx/CTF-Writeups/AcademyLabs/TryHackMe/Hard/Ledger/README.md

 ---

 My thoughts: This lab was not actually that hard.
 All we needed was enumerating everything, which takes time and patience, and it makes it very close to real-world environment I believe.
-Again, I am not a AD nerd, so I did not specifically enjoy while suffering through some stages, I think doing this pushed me harder to learn new things about AD Exploitation.
+Again, I am not an AD nerd, so I did not specifically enjoy while suffering through some stages, I think doing this pushed me harder to learn new things about AD Exploitation.
 So I will take it :D